 XML to the rescue:

-Inventor’s BoM interface has long been able to manually import and export XML configurations of the parameters in a model.
+As an example, Inventor’s BoM interface has long been able to manually import and export XML configurations of the BoM Columns (or setup).
+But in this example, we are going to import and export the model parameters using XML’s via iLogic.

 As XML files are text based, they are tiny in size, taking up very little disc space (see image below).
 These tiny files contain all of the information necessary to build a complex configuration of an assembly.